Print this page (attorney exhibit format)

 - What was preserved, transferred, or returned

-- What records accompanied close-out, including any noted scope limits or handling constraints
+- What records accompanied completion, including any noted scope limits or handling constraints

-Questions about delivered materials, record labels, or close-out logistics are addressed against the scope and transfer record so the file remains orderly.
+Questions about delivered materials, record labels, or completion logistics are addressed against the scope and transfer record so the file remains orderly.

 - Clarifications on delivered materials or labels